 During the night, RAF Bomber Command sends 28 aircraft against Cologne and 20 against Dusseldorf.

 The Luftwaffe in the same attack also bombs and badly damages 1770-ton Swedish freighter Gunda in the same area as the Empire Warrior.
 British freighter Peterel takes the Gunda in tow, but it eventually sinks.
 The entire crew survives.

 The Luftwaffe bombs and damages Royal Navy destroyer HMS Vanessa in the North Sea.
 During the encounter, the Vanessa collides with 430-ton ASW trawler Turquoise.
-The Vanessa has to towed to Yarmouth by destroyer Vesper and is out of action until 15 April 1942.
+Vanessa has to be towed to Yarmouth by destroyer Vesper and is out of action until 15 April 1942.

 Dutch patrol boat Sirius seizes Vichy French vessel Compiegne.
 However, in light of the confused state of relations between the UK and Vichy France (note that the British and Vichy French right now are battling each other in Syria and Lebanon while the British still wish to curry favor with France), the Admiralty ultimately orders the French ship released.

 Royal Navy minelayer HMS Plover lays minefield BS.59 in the North Sea.

 Canadian corvette HMCS Moose Jaw (Lt.
 Frederick E. Grubb) is commissioned.

 United States destroyers USS Redoubt and Roebuck are laid down.